TimMacy/YouTubeAlchemy/README.md

 > **Important for Safari Users**: This script requires the requestIdleCallback Web API.
 Activate it under: Settings → Advanced → enable 'Show features for web developers' → Feature Flags → search for 'requestIdleCallback' and ensure it's checked.

 > [!NOTE]
-> This script is designed primarily for desktop browsers; compatibility and functionality on mobile devices may vary.
+> This script is primarily designed for desktop browsers; compatibility and functionality on mobile or touch devices may vary.

 <br>